Robert Menzies: Later life

 Menzies turned 71 in December 1965 and began telling others of his intention to retire in the new year.
 He informed cabinet of his decision on 19 January 1966 and resigned as leader of the Liberal Party the following day; Harold Holt was elected unopposed as his successor.
 Holt's swearing-in was delayed by the death of Defence Minister Shane Paltridge on 21 January.
-Menzies and Holt were pall-bearers at Paltridge's state funeral in Perth on 25 January, before returning to Canberra where Menzies formally concluded his term on 26 January.
+Menzies and Holt were pallbearers at Paltridge's state funeral in Perth on 25 January, before returning to Canberra where Menzies formally concluded his term on 26 January.

 Menzies's farewell press conference was the first political press conference telecast live in Australia.
 He resigned from Parliament on 17 February, ending 32 years in Parliament (most of them spent as either a cabinet minister or opposition frontbencher), a combined 25 years as leader of the non-Labor Coalition, and 38 years as an elected official.
 To date, Menzies is the last Australian prime minister to leave office on his or her own terms.
 He was succeeded as Liberal Party leader and prime minister by his former treasurer, Harold Holt.
 He left office at the age of 71 years, 1 month and 6 days, making him the oldest person ever to be prime minister.
-Although the coalition remained in power for almost another seven years (until the 1972 Federal election), it did so under four different prime ministers, largely due to his successor's death, only 22 months after taking office.
+Although the coalition remained in power for almost another seven years (until the 1972 Federal election), it did so under four different prime ministers, in part due to his successor's death, only 22 months after taking office.